alexsokolek2/MarkDuplicates/README.md

 Demonstrates using a class to wrap a set of C functions implementing the SHA-1 Secure Message Digest algorithm described in RFC-3174.

+Uses a thread pool of 12 threads to process the hashes.
+The machine used for development and testing has 12 logical processors, hence the choice of 12 threads.
+This will still work on a machine that has fewer processors - It will just be slower - To take advantage of a machine with more processors, see the line "int Threads = 12".

 Compilation requires that UNICODE be defined.
 Some of the choices made in code, mainly wstring, do not support detecting UNICODE vs non-UNICODE, so don't compile without UNICODE defined.